hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

             .build();
 }
 ```
+> [!NOTE]
-> NOTE: You must specify the `initMethod` method to be executed when the class is instantiated, else the Vibur DBCP will not work as expected.
+> You must specify the `initMethod` to be executed when the class is instantiated, or Vibur DBCP will not work as expected.

-Set up the JDBC connection in the *application.properties*.
+Set up the JDBC connection in *application.properties*:

 ```properties
 spring.datasource.url=jdbc:postgresql://localhost:5432/testdb